-The Company made cash payments for its operating leases of \$0.1 million for the year ended December 31, 2019.
-The Company recognized \$0.3 million in 2019 for ROU assets and corresponding lease liabilities related to the amendment of our office lease in addition to the \$0.1 million recognized upon adoption of the new lease standard on January 1, 2019 (See Note 2).
-Additionally, the Company recognized \$31,000 of non-cash leasehold improvements for the year ended December 31, 2019.
+The Company made cash payments for its operating leases of \$0.1 million for the year ended December 31, 2020.
+The Company recognized \$0.3 million in 2019 for ROU assets and corresponding lease liabilities related to the amendment of its office lease in addition to the \$0.1 million recognized upon adoption of the new lease standard on January 1, 2019.

-The following table summarizes our expected minimum lease payments as of December 31, 2019:
+The following table summarizes the Company's expected minimum lease payments: